klavins/LeanBook/md/src/Ordering/Completions.md

       exact Set.Subset.trans h1 h2
   ⟩
 ```
- The `DM` structure forms what Davey and Priestly call a topped intersection structure, which is a Complete Lattice with a particular definition for the meet and join that we define next.
+ In fact, the `DM` structure forms what Davey and Priestly call a _topped intersection structure_, which we will show is a Complete Lattice with a particular definition for the meet and join that we define next.
  ## The Meet

-We define a meet for `DM P`, which is just set-intersection taken over a subset of `DM P`.
-We have to show such an intersection still satisfies the `upper-lower` condition.
-First we define the intersection.
+We define a _meet_ for `DM P`, which is just set-intersection taken over a subset of `DM P`.

+$$
+\mathrm{meet}(S) = \bigcap_{A ∈ S} A.
+$$

+To prove this definition of _meet_ gives `DM P` a semilattice structure, we have to show the result of such an intersection satisfies the `upper-lower` condition.
+First we define the intersection of a subset of `DM P` (i.e. of a set of sets taken from `DM P`).
 ```lean
 def DM.inter {P : Type u} [Poset P] (S : Set (DM P)) := { x | ∀ T ∈ S, x ∈ T.val }
 ```
- We will need to use the fact that the interection of a family ot sets is a subset of every member of the family.
+ We will need to use the simple fact that the interection of a family ot sets is a subset of every member of the family.
 ```lean
 theorem DM.inter_sub {P : Type u} [Poset P] {S : Set (DM P)}
   : ∀ T ∈ S, inter S ⊆ T.val := by
   intro T hT x hx
   exact hx T hT
 ```
- Now we can show the intersection is the meet.
+ Using this fact, we can show the intersection preserves the `lower-upper` property required of elements of `DM P`.
 ```lean
 theorem DM.inter_in_dm {P : Type u} [Poset P] {S : Set (DM P)}
   : lower (upper (inter S)) = inter S := by